antaldaniel/reprex/content/authors/developer/_index.md

 - Some of our applications are expected to be able to communicate with various Rest APIs, e.g.: the Eurostat and Spotify Rest APIs.

 Our applications must work with several language; buttons, alternate texts, and descriptions must be parameterized and available for localization.
 The visual elements must follow simple visual structures and a unified colour palette.

+_Attribution: the female professional avatar is designed by [macrovector_official / Freepik](http://www.freepik.com)._